hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/250903867v3-drivel-ology-challenging-llms-with-interpreting-nonsense-with-depth.md

 ---
 layout: default
-title: Drivel-ology: Challenging LLMs with Interpreting Nonsense with Depth
+title: "Drivel-ology: Challenging LLMs with Interpreting Nonsense with Depth"
 ---

 # Drivel-ology: Challenging LLMs with Interpreting Nonsense with Depth